tonyjsouthern/MultiScrape/readme.md

 }
 ```

-To change the criteria that is return simply change the text in the indexOf function, the name of the file that is being written to by `fs.appendFile` and the `console.log` text.
+To change the criteria that is returned simply change the text in the `indexOf` function, the name of the file that is being written to by `fs.appendFile` and the `console.log` text.

 ## Output
 In the root folder of the application there is a folder titled "sites".
 Each check will create a corresponding text file in that folder and insert the names of the positive results into the file.